lewis-worsley/globetrotter/TESTING.md

 - Likes:
     - On the journey and blogs page, the like count increasing and decreases when clicked but the like count doesn't refresh when clicked upon in the unique (id) pages, for both journeys and blogs

-- Comments:
-    - On the unique journey page, the comment count doesn't refresh when a comment is added or deleted nor does the comment appear to be submitted under the post, meaning the user could spam the post button causing multiple instances of the same comment to be created.
-When the page is refreshed the comment appears under the card and comment count increases

 - News search query:
     - The news search query field is not filtering results based on user input